FactomProject/factomd/support/dev/README.md

  - removes all service containers
  - removes all created networks

-## Using services

-Once the environment is properly built and started you can start using it for monitoring a factomd on your local machine.

-### Logging
+## Logging

 Logging is set up to use the ELK (*Elasticsearch* + *Logstash* + *Kibana*) stack for gathering and searching the logs:
  - a *factomd* instance sends its log entries to *Logstash*
- - *Logstash* transforms the log entries and forwards them to the *Elasticsearch* database for searching
+ - *Logstash* transforms the log entries and forwards them to *Elasticsearch* database
  - a *Kibana* instance connects to the same *Elasticsearch* instance and allows you to search the logs.

-#### Setting up factomd
+### Setting up factomd

-The node needs to be instructed to use Logstash as its log target (multiple nodes should use the same Logstash instance).
-Use the following startup
+The node needs to be instructed to use Logstash as its log target.
+Use the following startup parameters:
-parameters:

 ```
 factomd -loglvl info -logstash -logurl=localhost:8345
 ```

- - `loglvl info` - enables logging via the logging framework (by default the log level is set to `none`)
- - `logstash` - enables sending logs to a *Logstash* instance (by default it logs to *stdout*)
- - `logurl` - sets the location of the *Logstash* instance, since the docker container exposes port 8345 to the local machine, you can use `localhost` as the target.

 Once *factomd* is started it will immediately start sending the logs.
+Note that you need to start the *docker-compose* first, otherwise *factomd* will refuse to start.

-#### Setting up Kibana
+### Setting up Kibana

 To open the *Kibana UI*, go to the following address in your browser: http://localhost:5601/.
 The first time you do this after rebuilding the